nodegin/showcase.js/README.md

 `setAction`: Sets the action button text (e.g. Next, Done, Close, etc.)

 `setCallback`: Sets the callback function when user clicks the action button

+`setDebug`: Sets the debug mode to on / off

 ## Dependency